canjs/can-component/docs/ViewModel.md

-@property {Object|function} can-component.prototype.ViewModel ViewModel
+@property {Object|class} can-component.prototype.ViewModel ViewModel
-@parent can-component.prototype
+@parent can-component.define 3

 @description

-Provides or describes a constructor function that provides values and methods to the component’s [can-component::view view].
-The constructor function is initialized with values specified by the component element’s [can-stache-bindings data bindings].
+Defines a class used to provide values and methods to the component’s [can-component::view view].
+The class is initialized with values specified by the component element’s [can-stache-bindings data bindings].

-@type {Object} An object that will be passed to [can-define/map/map.extend DefineMap.extend] and used to create a new observable instance accessible by the component’s [can-component::view].
+@type {Object} An object that will be passed to [can-define/map/map.extend DefineMap.extend] and used to create class.
+Instances of that class are accessible by the component’s [can-component::view].

-  For example, every time `<my-tag>` is found, a new [can-define/map/map DefineMap] instance will be created:
+  In the following example, the object set a `ViewModel` is used to create a [can-define/map/map DefineMap]:

   ```html
   <my-tag></my-tag>